The SEC Whistleblower Statute and Statute of Limitations

 (II) Required action within 10 years.
 Notwithstanding sub clause (I), an action under this subsection may not in any circumstance be brought more than 10 years after the date on which the violation occurs.

 In sum, the statute of limitations under the provisions of the Dodd-Frank Act has been dramatically expanded.
 For SEC fraud whistleblowers, an action must be filed either within six years after the date when the violation occurs or within three years after the date “facts material to the right of action are known or reasonably should have been known by the employee,” but not more than 10 years after the date of the violation.
 This long limitations period not only expands employers’ potential liability under the Act, it could create problems for employers who do not typically maintain employee records for 10 years.
 The statute of limitations for whistleblowers reporting violations of commodities laws to the CFTC is a more moderate two year period.
-To learn more about how our law firm represents SEC fraud whistleblowers, click here.

 The Statute of Limitations in SEC Whistleblower Cases